The species of mosquito that transmits Zika is the same as the mosquito that transmits Dengue, Chikungunya and Yellow Fever.2

 How serious is Zika virus?

-Some babies born to women who become infected have severely abnormal brain development.
+Some babies born to women who become infected can have severely abnormal brain development.
 Possible links with a range of other complications are being investigated.2

 -